 Allen’s books illustrate the benefits of the power of thought to increase personal capabilities.
 Although he never gained great fame or wealth, his works continue to influence people around the world, including the New Thought movement.

 “Only the wise man, only he whose thoughts are controlled and purified, makes the winds and the storms of the soul obey him.”

-The book is divided into seven chapters viz., thoughts and character, an effect of thought on circumstance, an effect of thought on health and body, thought and purpose, the thought factor in achievement, visions, and ideals, serenity and the final one is dedicated to quotes by Allen.
+The book is divided into seven chapters viz., thoughts and character, an effect of thought on circumstance, an effect of thought on health and body, thought and purpose, the thought factor in achievement, visions, and ideas, serenity and the final one is dedicated to quotes by Allen.

 The theme of the book is its man’s thoughts that define his life and his future.

 This book talks about the power of the mind.
 It clearly reveals how our thoughts affect who we are and the circumstances we live in.
 It depicts that a man is solely responsible for his own circumstances.
 This means that our life such as love life, wealth, achievements, our experiences, and opportunities are governed by the thoughts we harbor.

 James Allen was one of the first to discover this simple fact: